Lead-AI-agent/RikolAI-full/README.md

 ### 💡 Our solution

-LeadCall AI brings **human-like personalization** to the fashion industry.
+Rikol AI AI brings **human-like personalization** to the fashion industry.
 Instead of sending the same message to everyone, our AI agent creates **visual, emotional, and personalized outreach** for every lead.

 For example: